EI-Ing-DanielW/github-slideshow/_posts/0000-01-02-EI-Ing-DanielW.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hello my name is Daniel
+Hello my name is Daniel!
 I am an Electro- and Information engineer from Germany.
 Use the left arrow to go back!